 We can now easily differentiate between 3/4 siblings and full-siblings over 94% of the time

 Three-quarter siblings have been confounding genetic genealogists for years.
 The problem is that their shared DNA overlaps significantly with other sibling types.
 And, while you can usually tell the difference between 3/4 siblings and half-siblings pretty easily, it was thought to be very difficult for full-siblings.
 Until now.

 But first it’s important to understand exactly what a 3/4 sibling is and what types there are.

 Here’s a common scenario that has resulted in 3/4 siblings: After a man’s wife passes away, he marries her sister.
 If both women had a child with that man, those children are 3/4 siblings to each other.
 It can also happen where 3/4 siblings share a mother and the fathers are full-siblings.
-Here are the four ways that you could have a 3/4 sibling:
+Here are the ways in which you could end up with a 3/4 sibling: